Mandatory Reporting Is Coming to England: What Organisations Need to Know

 Introduction

-After years of campaigning, consultation, and parliamentary debate, mandatory reporting of child sexual abuse is now law in England.
-The Crime and Policing Act 2026 received Royal Assent on 30 April 2026, introducing for the first time a statutory duty for individuals working or volunteering with children to report child sexual abuse when they become aware of it.
+After years of campaigning, consultation, and parliamentary debate, mandatory reporting of child sexual abuse is now coming to England.
+The Crime and Policing Act 2026 received Royal Assent on 29 April 2026, introducing for the first time a statutory duty for individuals working or volunteering with children to report child sexual abuse when they become aware of it.
+However, the duty is not yet in force.
+The Government must still introduce commencement orders, alongside supporting regulations and guidance, before the duty becomes legally enforceable.

 For organisations across education, health, social care, the voluntary sector, and beyond, this represents a significant shift in the legal landscape.
 Understanding what the duty requires, who it applies to, and how it differs from what IICSA recommended is essential for anyone with safeguarding responsibilities.